 The CMPA, through its participation on the province’s Section 21 Committee, developed a set of health and guidelines for all productions filming in the province, which were approved by the Government on Ontario on June 25, which were then updated on November 24 (an amendment summary can be found here).
-To assist producers in implementing this guidance, the CMPA has developed a series of checklists and template policies and protocols, which can be downloaded here.
+To assist producers in implementing this guidance, the CMPA has also developed a series of checklists and template policies and protocols, which can be downloaded here.

 The Government of Quebec has approved and released high-level health and safety guidelines for the production sector.
 To complement this guide, the Association québécoise de la production médiatique (AQPM) has developed a toolkit for producers consisting of four additional documents: a list of considerations for prep, a daily checklist, an appendix to employment contracts and a “stable team” registry.
 More details and links to all of these documents can be found here (French only).

-Reopening date: N/A (the industry was never officially ordered to close)
+Open (the industry was never officially ordered to shut down).

 Health and safety guidelines, prepared by Screen Nova Scotia, have been approved by the Government of Nova Scotia.